Thompson High School: New high school building

-In 2018, Alabaster City Schools opened the new Thompson High School, the second biggest high school in the state of Alabama (behind Enterprise High School).
+In 2018, Alabaster City Schools opened the new Thompson High School.
 The new, state-of-the-art school totals 360,000 sqft, and includes: dedicated classrooms for each academy, a 2,500-seat arena-style gymnasium, an auxiliary gym, new baseball and softball facilities, tennis courts, competition track and a 5,300 seat football and soccer stadium, which houses an indoor practice facility.